-A disaster can occur unexpectedly, anywhere, at any time and can take many forms, e.g. flooding, storms, transport incident etc. We need to make plans and train to respond to emergencies.
-Our aims are to:
+A disaster can occur unexpectedly, anywhere, at any time and in many ways (such a flooding, storms, transport incidents).
+We need to make plans and train to respond to emergencies.
+We aim to:

 - make sure we are prepared for any major emergency

 - respond and support the emergency services as required and

 - assist those affected

 We are part of the Thames Valley Local Resilience Forum which provides a multi-agency response to major emergencies in the county.

 Oxfordshire Community Risk Register

 The Oxfordshire Community Risk Register identifies the potential hazards for Oxfordshire, the impacts they might have and mitigation put in place.